 In this section, we study how Shifted Aggregation Trees perform under different data distributions and different window thresholds.
 We first test on a set of synthetic data drawn from two classes of distributions common in the real world: the Poisson distribution and the exponential distribution.
 We analyze the alarm probability, then demonstrate empirically how different distributions and different window thresholds affect the desired Shifted Aggregation Trees, which in turn affect the alarm probability.
 The experiments on the real data can be found in the Case Study chapter.
-The experiments show that the Shifted Aggregation Tree-based detection always outperforms the Shifted Binary Treebased detection, sometimes by a multiplicative factor of 35 (Fig. 3.14).
+The experiments show that the Shifted Aggregation Tree-based detection, by a multiplicative factor as large as 35 in some of our experiments (Figure 3.14).